 Stage 4: Segmentation

 Between 10 and 24 hpf, the somites develop during a period called Segmentation.
 The rudimentary primary organs of the fish become visible.
 Body movement starts at this time while the cells differentiate morphologically.
 The body length of the embryo increases quickly and after 15 hours this length and the somites can be used as a development index.
 Up to 18 somites are present at 18 hpf and from there two somites are formed every hour.
 Somites alteration is one of the most representative morphological alterations related to chemicals developmental toxicity.
 The muscle segments and the vertebral cartilage are arranged along the somites.
 Pronephric kidneys and ducts develop below the third somite pair.
 All the sensory tissues such as optic, olfactory and ear tissues start to form at this stage.
-The sensory neurons and the motoneurons also play an important role in the behavioral reflex and motor response to a light in the zebrafish and they become apparent here.
-These response to light and dark stimuli will be key for behavior studies at larvae phases, done usually after 5 dpf, once most of the neurons are present in the zebrafish.
+The sensory neurons and the motoneurons also play an important role in the behavioral reflex and motor response to light in the zebrafish and they become apparent here.
+This response to light and dark stimuli will be key for behavior studies at larvae phases, done usually after 5 dpf, once most of the neurons are present in the zebrafish.

 Stage 5: Pharyngula

 The Pharyngula period occurs during the second day of the zebrafish development and this name comes from the formation of the pharyngeal arches that will give rise to the mandibula and gills.
 During this stage the lengthening of the embryo slows down and the head is compacted, the fins form, cells start pigmentation and last but not least, the circulatory system is formed and the heart begins to beat.
-Heart function will be one important characteristic of this animal to be exploited to evidence cardiotoxicity of novel chemical compounds.
+Heart function will be one important characteristic of this animal to be exploited to evidence the cardiotoxicity of novel chemical compounds.

 Stage 6: Hatching